ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 ## Deploy the worker application to the cluster

 The worker application is a Java application which listens to the {{site.data.keyword.messagehub}} Kafka `work-topic` topic for messages.
 On a new message, the worker will retrieve the name of the file from the message and then get the file contents from Object Storage.
-It will then simulate processing of the file and send another message to the `result-work` topic upon completion.
+It will then simulate processing of the file and send another message to the `result-topic` topic upon completion.
 The UI application will listen this topic and update the status.

 1. Change dir to the `pubsub-worker` directory
 ```sh